matt-schwartz/personal-inventory/README.md

 - Keeping track of home electronics
 - Organizing a coin, stamp, or other collection

-There are advantages to using this system over a simple spreadsheet:
+Advantages to using this system over a simple spreadsheet:

 - Quickly browse by type or location
 - Incorporate photos and images
-- Mobile friendly
+- Comfortabe browsing and editing on a mobile device

 Security
 --------

-There is no included user authentication or other security.
+There is no included user authentication, data encryption, or other security.
 This isn't intended to run on the open internet.  *Caveat emptor*.

-Currently front-end libraries are linked via CDN.
-In the future we'll package these into the project so it can run entirely offline.

 Photos
 ------